Ranch Gold-Silver Project

 Select historic high-grade intercepts from concentrated drilling at the Bonanza, Thesis III, Thesis II, and BV Zones includes*:

 ** Based on limited information parts of the surface exposures of the above results have potentially been surface mined.
-However, both high-grade and bulk-tonnage drill intercepts and surface mineralization extend beyond the known surface pits and the system remains open along strike and at depth.
+However, high-grade and surface mineralization extend beyond the known surface pits and the system remains open along strike and at depth.

-Localized conglomerates and volcaniclastics within the lower cycle are confined within blocks dropped by steeply dipping syn-volcanic faults and can potentially be used as a vector towards epithermal mineralization.
+Localized conglomerates and volcaniclastics within the lower cycle are confined within blocks dropped by steeply dipping syn-volcanic faults and can potentially be used as a vector towards active structures at the time and epithermal mineralization.

 The orientation and characteristics of the mineralized zones within the Ranch Trend are consistent with the development of robust hydrothermal systems within a pre-existing NW-NNW trending fault and fracture system.
 This system is likely reflecting the original volcanic basin geometry with these structures acting as conduits for fluids to migrate and precipitate metals.
 The NW structures and associated mineralization are locally offset by SW-NE trending strike-slip faults with minimal lateral displacement.
-The structural relationships observed in outcrop and drill core are also observed in the magnetic data, providing numerous new exploration targets.
+The structural relationships observed in outcrop and drill core are also observed in the magnetic data, as well as along km scale linear geochemical anomalies, providing numerous new exploration targets.

 Alteration and Mineralization

-Widespread argillization and silicification of volcanic strata is found throughout the Ranch property, with important alteration assemblages including alunite-quartz, hematite-illite-quartz, dickite-quartz, quartz-barite and quartz-pyrite.
+Widespread argillization and silicification of volcanic strata is found throughout the Ranch Project, with important alteration assemblages including alunite-quartz, hematite-illite-quartz, dickite-quartz, quartz-barite and quartz-pyrite.
 These alteration patterns work inwards and downwards in a typical, zoned epithermal alteration system, with all significant gold mineralization occurring within silica-sulphate and silica-sulphide bodies flanked by argillically altered zones.
+The Ranch program has integrated a broad ranging shortwave infrared (SWIR) program to further define the argillic assemblages present within the broader alteration footprint.
 On surface, zones of argillic alteration weather recessively and are typically obscured by alpine vegetation or underlie linear swamps.
 Where exposed on surface, they comprise strongly limonite and jarosite-stained argillic and lesser vuggy silica altered felsenmeer.
-The variation and zonation of alteration on the Ranch property suggests that epithermal mineralization was part of a large-scale hydrothermal system.
+The variation and zonation of alteration on the Ranch Project suggests that epithermal mineralization was part of a large-scale hydrothermal system.